Luiz-Trindade/collections_cache/README.md

 - **`delete_key(key)`**: Removes a key and its corresponding value.
 - **`keys()`**: Returns a list of all stored keys.
 - **`export_to_json()`**: (Future feature) Exports your collection to a JSON file.

 ---

-## Performance Benchmark 📊

-On a machine with 4 real CPU cores, benchmarks indicate around **781 insertions per second**.
-The library is designed to scale nearly linearly with the number of real cores.
-For example:
-- **6 cores**: ~1,171 insertions per second.
-- **16 cores**: ~3,125 insertions per second.
-- **128 cores**: ~25,000 insertions per second (theoretically).

-*Note: Actual performance will depend on disk I/O, SQLite contention, and system architecture.*

----